lab1092/blender-manual_ja/manual/modeling/texts/editing.rst

 materials on different characters.

-You can assign indices either as you type, or after by selecting blocks of text and clicking on the :kbd:`Assign` button in the Materials panel.
+You can assign indices either as you type, or after by selecting blocks of text and clicking on the *Assign* button in the Materials panel.

 .. figure:: /images/2.5_Manual-Part-II-Text-MaterialIndex-Ex.jpg
    :width: 300px
-   :figwidth: 300px

    Red Green Blue.